wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 The only logical next step is to NOT STOP!
 Refer our resources section, and continue your journey.
 All the best, and Congratulations!

+Remember, even though we did access your page via browser, its really not up on the internet!
+For that you would need to [host](http://en.wikipedia.org/wiki/Web_hosting_service) your page online.
+That's an advanced topic which shouldn't worry about right now!

 ### Resources?

 * [Front End hack night resource list](https://github.com/womenwhocodedc/organization/tree/master/learning-resources/front-end-hack-nights)